RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Events/Create.md

 # Create

 ## Description
-Called on Engine initialization, or when the game code manually creates an entity (usually on [StageLoad](StageLoad.md) or when a temporary entity is spawned).
+Called on engine initialization, or when the game code manually creates an entity (usually on [StageLoad()](StageLoad.md) or when a new entity is created).

 ## Parameters
-- `data`
+`data`

-Optional pointer to a user defined data (object type, value...).
+:   Optional pointer to user defined data (object type, value, etc).
+Will be `NULL` for entities loaded from the scene layout.

 ## Syntax
 === "C"